Why London and why a leopard

 The date-letter cycle

 Each UK assay office runs its own alphabet of date letters.
 A new letter is used each year, and after twenty or so letters the office starts a new cycle in a different font and a different shield shape.
-London's cycles run roughly every twenty-six years, although the exact dates vary because some letters were skipped.
+London's cycles run twenty years, A to U with J omitted, although the exact dates vary because some letters were skipped.
 The combination of letter, font and shield outline is what fixes the year.
+Two dates simplify modern pieces.
+From 1 January 1975 every UK office has used the same date letter in the same year, so a post-1975 letter reads identically whether it sits beside a leopard, an anchor, a rose or a castle.
+And since 1999 the date letter has been optional, so a recent piece with no date letter at all is not suspicious; the maker simply chose the three compulsory marks.

 The 1973 fineness stamp

 For a volunteer this means the modern stamp on a London-assayed gold ring is the millesimal number plus the leopard's head plus the date letter plus the maker's mark.
-A piece with both a carat number and a fineness number, or with an old quartered-shield arrangement, is likely to be pre-1975.
+The older convention is easy to recognise once seen: a mid-century 9ct ring typically reads '9' and '.375' side by side in two joined shields, while a post-1975 ring carries '375' alone in a single outline.
+A piece with the doubled carat-and-fineness stamp, or any quartered-shield arrangement, is likely to be pre-1975.
 That is not a problem for valuation, but it does help with rough dating.

 How a London hallmark looks on different items